Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 Even though both science and now history support that JN.1 was preferred.

-Just one more thing; he’s an hematologist oncologist… not an immunologist or epidemiologist or whatever else might be more closely related to vaccine science.
+One more thing: he’s a hematologist oncologist… not an immunologist, epidemiologist, or whatever else might be more closely related to vaccine science.

-That makes him a specialist in blood cancer… which is really just more fuel for the antivaxxer fire where they are claiming vaccines cause cancer.
+That makes him a specialist in blood cancer, which is just more fuel for the antivaxxer fire where they are claiming vaccines cause cancer.
 He was also the focus of our previous successful action last year to get COVID vaccines released earlier.

-It took two days, from the point we decided to focus on him, to final Novavax approval going through for 2024.
-This included a statement from Marks directly, and this was just a few days after mRNA was approved early first.
+It took two days from the point we decided to focus on him to the final Novavax approval for 2024.
+This included a direct statement from Marks just a few days after mRNA was approved early.

 In 2023, it was over a month between mRNA and Novavax approvals.

-Focusing on Marks is becoming a tried-and-true method to get this done, as many readers are familiar, but I wanted to make sure I made the point for all the new folks.
+Focusing on Marks has become a tried-and-true method, as many readers are familiar with, but I wanted to make sure I made the point for all the new folks.

 Marks can kill any product that needs him to sign off on it… and all he has to do is just sit on his approval longer than their funding allots.

-Which on the surface it looks like the company failed, not that he withheld his approval for an unwarranted amount of time.
+On the surface, it looks like the company failed, not that he withheld his approval for an unwarranted amount of time.

 That gives him total control of way too much.

-There are many company or product failures attributed to Marks holding his approval or not communicating properly with management teams…
+Many company or product failures are attributed to Marks holding his approval or not communicating properly with management teams…

 Except… the claims are purely anecdotal.
-Though, we aren’t waiting on anyone else.
+However, we aren’t waiting on anyone else.

 And when Marks isn’t carefully deliberating which products not to approve…